PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 ## Changelogs:
 -Added "Play Mods" (takes you to 2P Regular immediately, also note that this will always pick The Forest since this theme doesn't save the world you picked last session)\
+-The theme now uses less arbitrarily named global variables to avoid conflicts with modfiles.\
 -Fixed the issue that made the speedmod set at setdefault in modfiles get overwritten by player's speedmod.\
 -Made noteskins use the entire NoteSkins folder, judgment fonts use the _Judgments folder, added Hold Judgment customizations, and moved around some options.\
 -Mods now affect players 1-8\